QA-OpenProject/Software-Tester-Career/01-Interview-Questions/Questions.md

 - How do you analyze the test results?
 - How does AI influence the testing process?
 - Do you have any experience with cloud (AWS/Azure)?
+- What would you do if developer says "It's not a bug"?
+- How do you share a bug with other team members?
+- what does Agile methodology mean to a software QA?

 --------------------------------------------